lotzk/rust-isabelle-client/readme.md

 # Isabelle Client Library

-A complete implementation of an Isabelle client in Rust, along with facilities for starting Isabelle servers and running the Isabelle process in batch mode.
+An implementation of the Isabelle client in Rust, along with facilities for starting Isabelle servers and running the Isabelle process in batch mode.

 Refer to the [Isabelle System Manual](https://isabelle.in.tum.de/dist/Isabelle2022/doc/system.pdf) for further information.

 ## Key Features

-- Use a TCP client to asynchronously interact with Isabelle servers
+- TCP client for async interactions with Isabelle servers
-- Connect to running server instances or start new local servers
-- Automatically fetch the password of servers running locally
+- Local Isabelle server startup and credential retrieval
-- Run the Isabelle process in batch mode
+- Raw Isabelle process batch mode wrapper

 ## Installation